These are pancakes that push the envelope a bit ... this from a Yankee who takes her pancakes seriously.

 ⅔ c. plus 2 tbsp. buttermilk

-6 medium green onions, tipped and sliced thinly into coins and rings
+6 medium green onions, tipped and sliced thinly into coins

 1 fresh hot green chili pepper, sliced into paper-thin rings